-Under current government legislation, you will need to renew your driving licence once every 10 years.
-If you’re in any doubt as to when this date falls, you can check your current photocard (and the paper component if you’re in Northern Ireland) for the date everything expires.
+Under current government legislation, you will need to renew your photocard driving licence once every 10 years.
+If you’re in any doubt as to what the expiry date is, you can check your current photocard (and the paper component if you’re in Northern Ireland) for the date that your driving licence expires.

-These days, most changes to the driving licence -- including renewals -- can be made effortlessly through the Government’s website.
+These days, most changes to the driving licence — including renewals — can be made effortlessly through the the Government’s website.

 Choose the Government’s website for a simplified procedure

-In order to speed things up (and if your passport has been issued fairly recently), the photograph and signature which you provided during your passport application will be replicated on your new photocard.
+In order to speed things up (and if your passport has been issued fairly recently), the photograph and signature which you provided during your passport application will be replicated on your new photocard driving licence.